 The Oregon Symphony, the oldest symphony west of the Mississippi River and the sixth oldest in the country, is a prime tenant of the concert hall.
 Under the baton of music director David Danzmayr, the Oregon Symphony offers a busy schedule of classical concerts, an innovative pops program, and multimedia concerts designed for families.

 Tickets start at $25 for most events. $10 student tickets and Senior Rush (62 years and older) tickets are available.
 Details are subject to change; please check Oregon Symphony’s Website for current information.

 Two youth orchestras also call the concert hall home.
 The Portland Youth Philharmonic is the oldest orchestra of its kind in the country, established in 1924, and is known for its adventurous programming, which began with legendary conductor Jacob Avshalomov, whose 43-year tenure (1954-1995) was marked by collaborations with many composers, including Leonard Bernstein.
 The orchestra regularly graduates its student musicians into major music academies and adult orchestras.
 So does the Metropolitan Youth Symphony, now in its 44th year, which also includes jazz ensembles among its many musician groupings.

 The central producer of lectures by visiting authors is Literary Arts.
-A key sign of the importance of literary matters to the city is how often it fills the concert hall to overflowing with its readings and lectures.
+Often filled to overflowing, the Arts & Lecture Series is key sign of the importance of literary matters to the City of Roses.
 Literary Arts also stages the Portland Book Festival each November, bringing marquee authors to the stage at the Schnitz.

 Touring Performances at the Arlene Schnitzer Concert Hall